nirb28/dsp_ai_rag2/docs/OPENAI_CHAT_COMPLETIONS.md

 ## Overview

-The RAG system provides two ways to access OpenAI-compatible chat completions:

-### 1. Unified Endpoint (Recommended)

-A single endpoint where the `model` parameter specifies the configuration:
+The RAG system provides a unified OpenAI-compatible endpoint where the `model` parameter specifies which RAG configuration to use:

 ```
 /v1/chat/completions